 BlHeli ESC running Damped Light

 Damped-light is the 100% essential item here.
 If it is off, your quad will be very “floaty” and acro maneuvers will lack the crispness you need for precision flying.
 Please note that BlHeli ESCs do not have damped light enabled by default.
 If you did not specifically enable it, it is not enabled – go do it now!
-(This and a lot more are covered in our Cleanflight set-up article).
+(This and a lot more are covered in our drone software setup article series).
 All KISS ESCs also have this feature installed and enabled by default.